SihanChen46/computational_bootcamp/04_quiz_1/readme.md

     1. Mental walk through it.
 Understand the control flow and state of all variables.
 Predict the outcome.
     2. Double check your intuition with Python Tutor.
     3. Start with your own code.
-    4. Then do the same with my code.
+    4. Then do the same process with my code.
 I have lots of code laying around if you want more examples.
-    5. Finally, look at high quality code.
+    5. Finally, do the same process with other high quality code.
 An example is [here](https://github.com/norvig/pytudes/blob/master/ipynb/Advent%202017.ipynb)
 1. Take a concept from class and create a mind-map.
     - This is also called the Feynman Technique.
     - Double check your mind-map.
 Correct errors in your understanding.